jstat/jstat/doc/md/distributions.md

 Returns the value of x in the pdf of the Pareto distribution with parameters scale (x_m) and shape (alpha).

+#### jStat.pareto.inv( p, scale, shape )

+Returns the inverse of the Pareto distribution with probability p, scale, shape.

+This coresponds to `qpareto(p, scale, shape)` in R's VGAM package, and generally corresponds to the q<dist> function pattern in R.

 #### jStat.pareto.cdf( x, scale, shape )

 Returns the value of x in the cdf of the Pareto distribution with parameters scale (x_m) and shape (alpha).